mabiesen/python_wish_list/workStuff/README.md

 2. Sip conf collection, store in one folder with naming convention
 3. Grep the log collection for key words (WARNING, ERROR, DISCONNECTED, heartbeat=false etc.)
 4. Grep option to fetch last and traverse backwards; usually this is the data we want to see.
 5. Logs collection: database heartbeat, asterisk call,
 6.

+Its been decided, classes will be created based upon topics frequently encountered.